mikebranstein/terraform-workshop-instructions/src/chapters/chapter5.md

 }

 resource "azurerm_sql_database" "app1_db" {
-  name                = "tf-az-${var.application_name}--${var.environment}-db"
+  name                = "tf-az-${var.application_name}-${var.environment}-db"
   resource_group_name = "${azurerm_resource_group.application_rg.name}"
   location            = "${var.location}"
   server_name         = "${azurerm_sql_server.standard_sql_server.name}"
 }

+resource "azurerm_sql_firewall_rule" "test" {
+  name                = "tf-az-${var.application_name}-${var.environment}-allow-azure-sqlfw"
+  resource_group_name = "${azurerm_resource_group.application_rg.name}"
+  server_name         = "${azurerm_sql_server.standard_sql_server.name}"
+  start_ip_address    = "0.0.0.0" # tells Azure to allow Azure services
+  end_ip_address      = "0.0.0.0" # tells Azure to allow Azure serivces
+}
 ```

 The first declaration creates an Azure SQL Server named `tf-az-standard-sql-{env}`.
 The second adds a database named `tf-az-${var.application_name}--${var.environment}-db` to the SQL Server.
+The third enables other Azure services to communicate with the SQL Server.

+Notice we left the start_ip_address and end_ip_address as hard-coded values.
+We want to keep these inputs static so we did not generalize them.
+This will also not affect the dynamic creation of said rule, as it should be the same every time it gets created by Terraform.

 #### Update the module variables

 You may have noticed we're using several new variables.
-Let's add them to the end of the variables.tf file:
+Let's add them to the end of the `variables.tf` file:

 ```
 variable "sql_administrator_login" {
-    description = "Login for the Managed SQL Instance" }
+    description = "Login for the Azure SQL Instance"
+}

 variable "sql_administrator_password" {
-    description = "Password for the Managed SQL Instance" }
+    description = "Password for the Azure SQL Instance" }
 ```